Analyticsphere/ccc-orchestrator/README.md

 ## Deployment (Cloud Composer)

+### Prerequisites
+- Deploy the `ccc-omop-analyzer` service first (see [ccc-omop-analyzer README](../ccc-omop-analyzer/README.md))
+  - This creates the Cloud Run service and Cloud Run Jobs for DQD and Achilles

+### Deployment Steps
-1. Upload this repository’s `dags/` folder (preserving subpaths) to your Composer environment’s DAGs bucket.
+1. Upload this repository's `dags/` folder (preserving subpaths) to your Composer environment's DAGs bucket.
 2. Create Composer environment variables for the values listed above (OMOP_... variables).
 3. Place `site_config.yml` at `dags/dependencies/ehr/config/site_config.yml` in the DAGs bucket.
-4. Grant Composer’s service account permissions to:
+4. Grant Composer's service account permissions to:
    - Invoke the Processor API (Cloud Run Invoker or equivalent)
+   - Invoke the Analyzer API and execute Cloud Run Jobs
    - Read/write the site GCS buckets and artifacts
    - Read/write the target BigQuery datasets
 5. In Airflow UI, trigger the `ehr-pipeline` DAG.